 - A description of project background and specific questions being studied

-- A list of all publications and references during the previous 12 months
+- A list of all publications since the last report (the prior year)

-- All conferences attended, including date and location, during the previous 12 months
+- All conferences attended, including date and location, since the last report.

-- All oral and poster presentations, including date and location, during the previous 12 months
+- All oral and poster presentations, including date and location, since the last report.

 - A research plan for the coming year